Judy Heumann, disability rights activist, dies at age 75

 Judy Heumann, a renowned activist who helped secure legislation protecting the rights of disabled people, has died at age 75.

-News of her death Saturday in Washington, D.C., was posted on her website and social media accounts and confirmed by the American Association of People with Disabilities.
+News of her death Saturday in Washington, D.C., was posted on her website and social media accounts and confirmed by her youngest brother, Rick Heumann.

-Heumann’s exact cause of death wasn’t immediately known.
-She had been in the hospital about a week but had expected to go home, said Maria Town, the association’s president and CEO.
+He said she had been in the hospital a week and had heart issues that may have been the result of something known as post-polio syndrome, related to a childhood infection that was so severe that she spent several months in an iron lung and lost her ability to walk at age 2.

-“Beyond all of the policy making and legal battles that she helped win and fight, she really helped make it possible for disability to not be a bad thing, to make it OK to be disabled in the world and not be regarded as a person who needs to be in a separate, special place,” Town said.
+She spent the rest of her life fighting, first to get access for herself and then for others, her brother recalled.

 She lobbied for legislation that eventually led to the federal Americans with Disabilities Act, Individuals with Disabilities Education Act and the Rehabilitation Act.
 She served as the assistant secretary of the U.S. Office of Special Education and Rehabilitation Services, beginning in 1993 in the Clinton administration, until 2001.